TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ```
 * When loading/ unloading a user's registry hive and an error is encounered, the tool will attempt to close any processes owned by that user.
+* While migrating with the exe application, the ADMU will now show the progress of the migration within a GUI window.
+Migration logs can be viewed in this window, new migrations can be triggered after a successful or failed migration.
-* Added error mapping function to provide useful information for troubleshooting to admin when an error pops up.
+* An error mapping function was added to the tool to provide better feedback when the tool encounters an issue with a migration.
 * Added a validation to check if jumpcloud username and local username are the same
 ```